kernel-cyrus/linux-sublime/README.md

 - Devicetree DTS Highlighting (.dts/.dtsi support)
 - View Bootkmarks (view all bookmarks)

-For better experience, you need apply the patches for the plugins:
+For better experience, you need apply the patches for these plugins:

 - BetterFindBuffer: [sublime-betterfindbuffer.patch](https://github.com/kernel-cyrus/linux-sublime/blob/master/sublime-betterfindbuffer.patch)
 - CscopeSublime: [sublime-cscope.patch](https://github.com/kernel-cyrus/linux-sublime/blob/master/sublime-cscope.patch)

+The patches fix symbol jump issue and improve functions to explore the linux kernel code.

 ## 3. Generate ctags and cscope

-For linux kernel, after your kernel is built, you can generate .tag with:
+For linux kernel, after kernel has been built, you can generate .tag and cscope index files with:

 ```
-make tags cscope
+make ARCH=arm64 COMPILED_SOURCE=1 tags cscope
 mv tags .tags
 ```

-For android common kernel, you need copy all .o to source folder
+For android common kernel, you need copy all .o to source folder first:

 ```
 cp -r out/android.../common ./